AgoraIO-Usecase/AgoraChat-UIKit-android/README.md

 | timePeriodCanRecallMessage             | The message recall duration, which is 2 minutes by default. |

-EaseDateFormatConfig provides the following properties:
+ChatUIKitDateFormatConfig provides the following properties:

 | Property                                 | Description                                                            |
 | -------------------------------------- | ---------------------------------------------------------------- |